razroo/angular-content/architecture/lazy-loading/lazy-loading.md

  Lazy Loading Modules
 =====================

-One of the more initially overlooked pieces of UI Architecture, is with regards to lazy loading.
-Lazy loading, if not already familiar, is the concept of loading something when it is required, rather than all at once on page load.
-Similar to how lazy people only do things when it is required of them, lazy loading will only load when it is required for the page it is navigating to.
-With regards to Angular, lazy loading is a routing/module architecture, and heavily tied to routing.
+Lazy loading is one of the many overlooked pieces of UI Architecture.
+The idea of lazy loadin is loading something as it is required rather than all at once on page load.
+It's a form of page 'procrastination' if you think of it that way - only do things at the very last moment and as required.
+When it comes to Angular, lazy loading is part of the routing/module architecture and is heavily tied to routing.

-The main benefit of lazy loading, is so that on initial load of the web page, we drastically decrease the bundle size.
+The main benefit of lazy loading is that on initial load of the web page we drastically decrease the bundle size.
 This improves user experience.
 Thankfully, Angular makes it relatively easy to include a lazy loaded module into the app.

 The Angular CLI even has a command, for easily setting up a lazy loaded route.
 However, before we go ahead and show the command, that automatically scaffolds lazy loading for us, let's discuss how to add a lazy loaded route if we were to do that process manually.

 Adding a Lazy Loaded Module Using Angular CLI
 ---------------------------------------------